On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: The ABPMS Process Frame

 \subsection{Implications on Discovery}

-In our previous works~\cite{ALMAN2023102512,ALMAN2023102271}, we have explored the modeling, enactment, and monitoring of interdependent process specifications, similar to the ones in this paper.
-In addition, we have outlined an initial connection between these works and framed autonomy in~\cite{DBLP:journals/is/AcitelliAMM25,DBLP:conf/bpm/WittlingerAAMM25}, but without the conceptualization nor the general formalization of the ABPMS process frame provided in this paper.
-Another missing component is that of automated process discovery.
-While the usual motivation, i.e., capturing the as-is behavior of a business process~\cite{DBLP:books/sp/DumasRMR18}, applies also for the process frame, as discussed in this paper, there are some important implications to consider.
+The multi-model process frame, as introduced in this paper, does not necessarily exclude the use of existing process discovery approaches.
+Such approaches need to produce models that are unambiguous, consistent and executable, while also avoiding conflicts between the models that are used as specifications in the same process frame.
+Ensuring the latter can already present a notable challenge, but one should also consider the conceptual differences between process models and process frames (cf. \cref{sec:conceptualization}).
+In the following, we describe four main implications arising from these differences, focusing on the most relevant ones for the discovery of a multi-model process frame.

-First, process discovery approaches rely on historical execution data, which may contain noise, infrequent behaviors, systematic mistakes, etc. As a result, automated process discovery alone is unlikely to yield a complete and accurate process frame.
-Instead, it should be positioned as an approach for discovering an initial process frame, that is then adjusted according to the expected behavioral boundaries of an ABPMS.
+First, all process discovery approaches rely on historical execution data, which may contain noise, infrequent behaviors, systematic mistakes, etc. As a result, automated process discovery alone is unlikely to yield a complete and accurate process frame.
+Instead, it should be positioned as an approach for discovering an initial process frame, to be adjusted according to the expected behavioral boundaries of the ABPMS.
 One can take multiple strategies here.
-For example, first discovering an overview of the underlying processes, and then manually adding missing details (i.e., rarely observed valid behaviors).
-Another option, following the open-world assumption, is to first discover a permissive representation, which allows all observed behavior, and then manually constraining the behaviors outside the expected behavioral boundaries of a given ABPMS.
+For example, first discovering an overview of the underlying processes, and then manually adding details, such as behaviors that are uncommon, but nevertheless valid.
+Another option, following the open-world assumption, is to first discover a relatively permissive representation, which allows all observed behavior, and then manually constraining the behaviors outside the expected behavioral boundaries of a given ABPMS.
 The process frame, as introduced in this paper, is especially suitable for the latter, as additional specifications can always be added to constrain the behaviors that would be otherwise allowed by the specifications already present in the process frame (cf. \cref{sec:conceptualization}).